Publications

 [Chapter on Publisher's Website]

-Norrie, Aidan.
-“What Mary Did First: Re-Assessing the Biblical Analogies of England’s First Female King.”
-In Mary I in Writing: Letters, Literature, and Representations, edited by Jessica S. Hower and Valerie Schutte, 111–133.
-Cham: Palgrave Macmillan, 2022.
+Norrie, Aidan, ‘What Mary Did First: Re-Assessing the Biblical Analogies of England’s First Female King’, in Mary I in Writing: Letters, Literature, and Representations, ed. by Jessica S. Hower and Valerie Schutte (Cham: Palgrave Macmillan, 2022), 111–133.

 [Chapter on Publisher's Website]